aiven/devportal/docs/integrations/datadog/datadog-metrics.rst

 Prepare your Datadog account
 ----------------------------

-You will need a Datadog account and the following details handy:
+Before you begin, ensure that you have the following details ready:

-* Which region your Datadog account is in, US or EU.
+* Determine whether your Datadog account is located in the US or EU region.

 * A Datadog API key.
-Generate an API key by visiting **Organization settings** under your account menu, and then choose **API Keys**.
-The **New Key** button will give you an API key; you should copy this as you will need it shortly.
+Generate an API key for your Datadog account by visiting the **Organization settings** in your account menu.
+Select **API Keys** and then select **New Key** to obtain the API key.
+Make sure to copy this key, as you will need it shortly.

 Configure the service integration endpoint
 -------------------------------------------

-This section need only be completed once for each Datadog account you wish to use.
-Multiple services can then use this service integration endpoint.
+This section needs to be completed only once for each Datadog account you intend to use.
+Afterward, multiple services can use this service integration endpoint.

+1. Log in to the `Aiven Console <https://console.aiven.io/>`_.
+2. In the **Services** screen, select **Integration endpoints** on the left sidebar.
-1. In the Aiven web console, click **Integration endpoints**.
-Select **Datadog** and then **Add new endpoint**.
+3. Select **Datadog** and then select **Add new endpoint** or **Create new**.

-2. Configure the endpoint by adding a name for this integration, and the API key you copied earlier.
-Check that the correct region is selected.
+4. Configure the endpoint by providing a name for this integration and entering the API key you copied earlier.
+Ensure that the correct region is selected.

 .. image:: /images/integrations/configure-datadog-service-integration.png
    :alt: Screenshot of the Datadog configuration screen

-3. *(optional)* Add any additional tags that should be used when sending metrics to Datadog.
-You can `learn more about sending tags to Datadog in our guide <https://help.aiven.io/en/articles/5372887-adding-custom-tags-to-your-datadog-integration-in-the-aiven-web-console>`_ and these can also be added or edited later.
+5. Optionally, include additional tags that will be used when sending metrics to Datadog.
+Refer to :doc:`Add custom tags Datadog integration </docs/integrations/datadog/add-custom-tags-to-datadog>` to learn more about adding tags to the Datadog integration.
+You can always add or edit tags later.

-4. Choose **Add endpoint** to save this configuration.
+6. Select **Add endpoint** to save this configuration.

 Add Datadog metrics integration to your Aiven service
 -----------------------------------------------------

-Repeat these steps for each service whose metrics should be sent to Datadog.
+To enable the Datadog metrics integration for each service that requires metric tracking in Datadog, follow these steps:

+1. In the `Aiven Console <https://console.aiven.io/>`_, select your service.
-5. Open the service overview page, and choose **Manage integrations**.
-Then choose the **Datadog** integration.
+2. In the service **Overview** page, scroll to **Service integrations** and select **Manage integrations**.

-6. From the list, choose which Datadog integration to use, then select **Enable**.
+3. In the **Integrations** screen, select **Datadog**.

+4. Select the Datadon endpoint you want to use from the drop-down list and select **Enable**.

 ..
 Tip::

     If you're using Aiven for Apache Kafka® you can also :doc:`customise the metrics sent to Datadog </docs/products/kafka/howto/datadog-customised-metrics>`.

-7. Return to your Datadog dashboard and after a few minutes, you should see the data start to arrive from your Aiven service(s).
+5. Return to your Datadog dashboard and after a few minutes, you should see the data start to arrive from your Aiven service(s).

 .. seealso::
     - Learn more about :doc:`/docs/integrations/datadog`.